Azzc0/TWRA/docs/Functionmap.md

 This function was duplicated in TWRA.lua and features/AutoTanks.lua.
 The consolidated version provides consistent error handling and debug output.

 ### TWRA:DisplayCurrentSection()
-**Relocated to:** ui/OSD.lua
+**Consolidated to:** TWRA.lua

-This function was previously implemented in TWRA.lua but has been moved to ui/OSD.lua as it primarily deals with OSD functionality.
-The function now serves as a centralized way to update both the OSD display and the main UI elements (menuButton, handlerText) when changing sections.
-The placement in ui/OSD.lua makes architectural sense since OSD is the component most frequently updated during section changes.
+This function was previously implemented in both TWRA.lua and ui/OSD.lua.
+It has been consolidated to TWRA.lua with the more complete implementation from OSD.lua.
+The function serves as a centralized way to update both the OSD display and the main UI elements when changing sections.
+It includes proper error handling, UI updates for both the main frame and OSD, and supports autonavigation.

 ## Recommendations for resolving duplication issues: